sanctum-black/blog/computer-science/elixir-for-beginners/elixir-for-beginners.md

 Run "mix help" for more commands.
 ```

-This command will create a number of files and folders:
+This command will create several files and folders:
 - `project_1`: The main folder for our project.
-	- `.elixir_ls`: A folder containing configuration and cache files used by ElixirLS to provide advanced code editing features, such as autocompletion, code navigation, and code formatting.
+	- `.elixir_ls`: A folder containing configuration and cache files used by ElixirLS to provide advanced code-editing features, such as autocompletion, code navigation, and code formatting.
 This folder is created by the Elixir extension we're using, in this case, ElixirLS for VS Code.
 	- `lib/project1.ex`: Our project's main source file.
 	- `test/project1_test.exs`: Contains an example test and serves as a starting point for writing our own tests for our application.
 	- `test/test_helper.exs`: The script invoked when testing our program; Elixir uses the ExUnit testing framework, which comes built-in with the language, to write and run program tests.
 	- `.formatter.exs`: A configuration file used by the Elixir code formatter.
 The code formatter is a tool that automatically formats Elixir code according to a set of predefined rules, making it easier to read and maintain.
 The `.formatter.exs` file allows us to customize the code formatter's behavior by specifying options such as line length, indentation, and syntax preferences.
 	- `.gitignore`: If we're including a GitHub repository along with our project, a `.gitignore` file serves as a way to let git know which files and folders to ignore in our commits.
-If we have an intended repository we can leave this file.
+If we have an intended repository, we can leave this file.
 Else, we can delete it.
-Mix populates the project's `.gitignore` file with some helpful entries that we are not supposed to include in a GitHub repository.
+Mix populates the project's `.gitignore` file with some helpful entries we are not supposed to include in a GitHub repository.
-	- `mix.exs`: The project's configuration file.
-It's used to define the project's dependencies, version, and other metadata, as well as to configure various settings related to the build process, such as compilers and output directories.
+	- `Mix.exs`: The project's configuration file.
+It's used to define the project's dependencies, version, and other metadata and to configure various settings related to the build process, such as compilers and output directories.
 	- `README.md`: Yet another GitHub-related file.
 A `README.md` file is typically used in repositories to provide information about our project.
-As with `.gitignore`, Mix will populate this file with some useful information.
-If we're not working with a GitHub repo, we can delete this file.
+As with `.gitignore`, Mix will populate this file with useful information.
+We can delete this file if we're not working with a GitHub repo.

 As we may have noted, Elixir source files have the `.ex` file extension.
 We can open the `lib/project1.ex` in VS Code and start writing some code.

-before we get started writing Elixir code, we must take into account that indentation is not part of Elixir's syntax, i.e., we don't need correct indentation for an Elixir project to compile.
-That said, when we have cases such as this, proper indentation is always a good idea since it improves readability.
+Before we start writing Elixir code, we must consider that indentation is not part of Elixir's syntax, i.e., we don't need correct indentation for an Elixir project to compile.
+That said, proper indentation is always a good idea when we have cases such as this since it improves readability considerably.

 ## 1. The main source file
 Upon creating our Mix project, our main file, `lib/project1.ex`, was also created and populated.
 It should look something like such: